ropacz/drone-swarm/README.md

 ## Overview

 This repository contains a discrete-event simulation framework for **Flying Ad-Hoc Networks (FANETs)** using OMNeT++ and the INET framework.
-The simulation models UAV swarm coordination with realistic wireless communication, mobility patterns, and network protocols.
+The simulation models UAV swarm coordination with realistic wireless communication, mobility patterns, and bio-inspired routing protocols.

 **Use Case:** Master's degree research / Academic publications